Unbewohnte/wecr/README.md

 ## Overview

-Just a simple HTML web spider with minimal dependencies.
-It is possible to search for pages with a text on them or for the text itself, extract images and save pages that satisfy the criteria along the way.
+Just a simple HTML web spider with no dependencies.
+It is possible to search for pages with a text on them or for the text itself, extract images, video, audio and save pages that satisfy the criteria along the way.

 ## Configuration